ICOS-Carbon-Portal/pylib/docs/faq.md

 # (potentially) Frequently Asked Questions

-Please see [examples](examples.md) for possible unswers to questions not covered here.
+Please see [examples](examples.md) for possible answers to questions not covered here.

 ### `icoscp_core` is very different from the old `icoscp`, do I have to rewrite everything?
 No, your code depending on the older version will continue working.
 No code got removed from `icoscp` with release `0.2.0`.
 But you may benefit from the new `icoscp_core` features for new developments, and from gradual porting of your older code to using `icoscp_core`.

 ### How can I retrieve the latest/newest version of a dataset?
 ```python
 from icoscp_core.icos import meta
 dobj = meta.get_dobj_meta('https://meta.icos-cp.eu/objects/lNJPHqvsMuTAh-3DOvJejgYc')